tonsky/rum/README.md

 (rum/mount (stateful "Click count") js/document.body)
 ```

-You can change `:rum/local` key to any other by specifying second argument to `rum/local`, e.g.
+By default the atom will be associated to the `:rum/local` key in the component's state.
+You can change this by specifying a second argument to `rum.core/local`, e.g.

 ```clojure
 (rum/defcs input < (rum/local "" ::text)